-Research Innovation Teams - A Model for Research Affinity
+Research Innovation Teams (RITe) - A Model for Research Affinity

-The six RITe teams, their leaders, and focus include:
+The current RITe teams, their leaders, and focus include:

 The purpose of this group is to pursue research and scholarship in the science of education as it relates to nursing and health sciences by synergistically building upon the educational scholarship of our faculty, with special emphases on: pedagogical innovation, collaborative models of education, and robust data collection for testing educational interventions and outcomes.
 We will focus on 1) how education can improve approaches to care, 2) interprofessional education, 3) technology-enhanced education including simulation, and 4) value-added education.